MuckRock/timeline-addon/README.md

 # timeline-addon

-A web app that goes through the logged-in user's documents for dates, then uses them to build a timeline.
+A web app that goes through a project's documents for dates, then uses them to build a timeline.

 ## Local dev